RustyRoboticsBV/TilesetBuilder/README.md

 - Generate missing tiles by combining or transposing other tiles in the tileset, reducing the number of tiles that you need to manage.
 - Import ZIP tilesets as either a `Texture2D` atlas or a `TileSet`.

-ZIP archives of PNG and/or BMP files are supported.
+The following image types are supported: BMP, PNG, JPG, TGA, WEBP, SVG, DDS, KTX.
 The images in the ZIP files must conform to specific filenames (see the image below).

 ## Install Guide
 1. Create a folder called `Addons/ZipTilesetImporter`.